Calibrated Forecasting and Persuasion: Main results

-In this section, we consider an \textit{uninformed} sender who does not know the data-generating process. \cite{FosterVohra} show that an uninformed sender can come up with a calibrated forecasting strategy for \textit{any} stochastic process.
-We ask: what is the maximum payoff that the sender can guarantee?
-How does this payoff compare with that of an informed sender?
-First, we tackle the worst case scenario where nature acts as an adversary.
-Then, we analyze the case where the stochastic process is stationary and ergodic but still unknown to the sender.
+In this section, we examine the dynamic game with an uninformed sender.
+A seminal result of \cite{FosterVohra} shows that even an uninformed sender can construct a calibrated forecasting strategy for any stochastic process.
+We characterize the payoff she can guarantee and compare it to the payoff of an informed sender.
+We first consider an adversarial environment in which nature chooses the sequence of states to minimize the sender's payoff.
+We then analyze the case where the unknown stochastic process is an ergodic Markov chain.